Contact Your Elected Officials

 Elected to House of Delegates in 2011

 Delegate Ramadan’s district stretches from north of Rt.
 7 to I-66 between the Fairfax County line and the Bull Run Mountains, straddling Rt.
 28 and the DTR.
-Four of the new Metro stations are in or adjoin his district, and the toll-avoidance traffic will hit his district particularly hard, yet he hasn’t responded to our questions.
-Why not?
+Four of the new Metro stations are in or adjoin his district, and the toll-avoidance traffic will hit his district particularly hard.
+He has focused his attention on rising tolls on the Dulles Greenway.
+Rising tolls on the DTR will place additional pressure on the Grrenway, so both roads' toll issues need to be addressed.Question 2: NO, claims it's not possible

 Del.
 Tom Rust (R- 86th District)